odrling/peony-twitter/docs/adv_usage/install.rst

 or (if peony is already installed)::

-    $ pip3 install magic-python
+    $ pip3 install python-magic

-``magic-python`` is used to find the mimetype of a file.
+``python-magic`` is used to find the mimetype of a file.
 The mimetype of a media has to be given when making a multipart upload.
 If you don't install this module you will not be able to send large pictures or GIFs from a file path that would not be recognized by the ``mimetypes``